 Section 1.
 To the full extent permitted by the Oregon Nonprofit Corporation Act, as amended or reenacted, SBC shall indemnify, defend, and hold harmless any person who was or is a party or is threatened to be made a party to any civil, criminal, administrative or investigative action, suit or proceeding (whether brought by or in the right of SBC or otherwise) by reason of the fact that he or she is or was a Director, Officer, employee or agent of SBC or is or was serving at the request of SBC as a Director, Officer, employee or agent of another corporation, whether for profit or not for profit, against expenses (including attorneys' fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by him or her in connection with such action, suit or proceeding.
 The Board may, at any time, approve indemnification of any person which SBC has the power to indemnify under the Oregon Nonprofit Corporation Act.
 The indemnification provided by the Article shall not be deemed exclusive of any other rights to which a person may be entitled as a matter of law or by contract.
 SBC may purchase and maintain indemnification insurance for any person to the extent provided by applicable law.

 Section 2.
-SBC shall provide an insurance program for liability and accident coverage for all club members, which includes directors, officers, board members, ride coordinators and the membership at large.
+SBC shall provide an insurance program for liability and accident coverage for all club members, which includes Directors, Board members, ride coordinators and the SBC membership at large.